user profile avatar

 Bio

 Greetings!
 I am a first generation pre-medical student at the University of Central Florida pursuing a Bachelors in Health Sciences.
 I previously earned my Associates degree in general studies through a high school dual enrollment program at Florida SouthWestern State college.
-I want to promote waste management in healthcare settings.
+I want to bridge the gap in women's health research and common medical practice.

 Education